grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-teams/grant-team-member-permissions.md

 ## Before you begin

-- - Ensure that you have either organization administrator permissions or team administrator permissions
+- Ensure that you have either organization administrator permissions or team administrator permissions
-- xxx.

 **To grant team member permissions**: